Vintage Book Trough Makeover

-- Sandpaper
+- sandpaper

-- Decoart Americana Chalky Type paint in Everlasting
+- Decoart Chalky Finish paint in Everlasting

-- Paint brush
+- round wax brush

 - lint-free cloth

-I had a few left over craft paints and mixed them together with the chalky finish paint to create that soft blue which you see below.
+I had a few leftover craft paints and mixed them together with the chalky finish paint to create that soft blue which you see below.
 I may have added a bit of yellow in there too- just for fun!

 This was the resulting paint color.
 I then used the sandpaper to distress it in all the right places.

+It actually looks like it has been in quite a few tumbles and the black wax makes it look old and grungy.
 Kinda like how we like our books to look – old and worn out – because they have been read.

 Now you tell me have you ever heard of the word “trough” before, and is it British or is it just my imagination?